The Burlington, VT investor market combines vermont college town with str with Northeast regional dynamics.

-Burlington in context
+Burlington in regional context

 Burlington sits in the Northeast — high property tax, dense population, mature housing stock.
 Vermont college town with STR